HenrikBengtsson/x86-64-level/README.md

 must support _all_ CPU features of that version level, and, because they are subsets of each other, all those of the lower versions.

-Software can be written so that they use the most powerful set of CPU features available.
+Software can be written so that it uses the most powerful set of CPU features available.
 This optimization happens at compile time and allows the software to run more efficiently.
 However, a software binary that was compiled towards the x86-64-v4 level cannot run on an